TheFallOfRapture/Electron-Test/README.md

 ## Build
 Clone using `git clone [this-repo-url]`.

-Install Electron with `npm install electron`.
+Install Electron globally with `npm install -g electron`.

 Run the command `electron .` at the root folder of the directory.